 Whether you are an investor or intend to occupy the house yourself, the search for mortgages for a home that needs structural repairs is difficult.
 Conventional mortgage providers don’t like to finance substandard houses.
 In these cases, the seller has to make repairs or the buyer purchases the home for its current value then gets a second mortgage to finance repairs.

-These are viable options, however, if the buyer nor the seller want to do the repairs up front, there are other mortgage options.
+These are viable options, however, if the buyer nor the seller wants to do the repairs upfront, there are other mortgage options.
 I’ve listed below, three different mortgage types that loan you the money for the house and the repairs, and do it all in a single loan.

 3 Ways to Purchase a House that Needs Structural Repairs

 FHA 203k Loan

 Federal Housing Association (FHA) is a US government-insured mortgage that is designed to help people who may not qualify for conventional home loans.
 Furthermore, the 203k loan holds an FHA guarantee.